 Rutgers University (Rutgers) Bloustein School of Planning and Public Policy (plus a number of other disciplines) offers am MSF – the National Science Foundation sanctioned Coastal Climate Risk and Resilience Graduate Certificate.
 Rutger’s Resilience Certification program explores solutions to the vulnerable coastal areas and its existing populations to climate change.
-Classes for this resilience training certification program includes communicating science to decision makers, climate change risk analysis, transdisciplinary perspectives on climate risk for coasts, and studio on coastal climate risk and resilience, plus a host of electives to meet the student’s personal interests.
+Classes for this resilience training certification program include communicating science to decision-makers, climate change risk analysis, transdisciplinary perspectives on climate risk for coasts, and studio on coastal climate risk and resilience, plus a host of electives to meet the student’s personal interests.

 Rutgers University was established in 1887.
 The university operates three primary campuses throughout the state and is a space-grant, land-grant, and sea-grant school with nearly 69,000 students attending classes online and on-campus.
 Rutgers University is recognized as one of the nation’s oldest higher learning institutions and the state college of the Garden State.

 6. The University of Iowa (UI – Iowa City, IA